oils-for-unix/oils.vim/doc/algorithms.md

 ## Please Ask Questions on Zulip

-If you're interested in supporting YSH in a new editor, please ask questions at `#tools-for-oils` at <https://oilshell.zulipchat.com/>.
+If you're interested in supporting YSH in a new editor, please ask questions on `#tools-for-oils` at <https://oilshell.zulipchat.com/>.

 We'd like to help create many syntax highlighters!

-This set of docs is a good outline, but it may not be complete.
+These docs are a good overview, but they may not be complete.

 ## Appendix

 ### Structure of the Vim plugin

-This command shows an overview:
+This command shows how the code is structured:

     ./run.sh count-lines